Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/030-BuildingExtensions.md

 * `upload extension --cumulocity_url <url> --username <user> --password <password> --input <path to zip file>`

   Upload an extension to a Cumulocity IoT instance.
+Note that the 'apama-ctrl-starter' version of Apama in Cumulocity IoT does not support extensions and thus you cannot use it for custom blocks.
+  Ask your support contact to upgrade to a fully-featured version of apama-ctrl.

 * `build metadata --output <json file>`